Parkinson gait modelling from an anomaly deep representation: Experimental setup

 \subsection{Datasets}

-In this study were recruited 37 patients from control (23 subjects with average age of $64.7 \pm 13$ ) and parkinson (14 subjects with an average age of $72.8 \pm 6.8$) populations.
+In this study 37 patients were recruited having 23 control subjects (average age of $64.7 \pm 13$) and 14 parkinson subjects (average age of $72.8 \pm 6.8$) populations.
 The patients were invited to walk (without any markers protocol), developing a natural locomotion gesture.
 Parkinson participants were evaluated by a physiotherapist (with more than five years of experience) and stratified according to the H\&Y scale (level 1.0 = 2, level 1.5 = 1, level 2.5 = 5, and level 3.0 = 6 participants).
 These patients written an informed consent and the total dataset count with the approval of the Ethics Committee of Universidad Industrial de Santander.

-For recording, during a natural walking in around 3 meters, the locomotion was registered 8 times from a sagittal view, following a semi-controlled conditions (a green background).
+For each recording, a natural gait is developed in around 3 meters, the locomotion was registered 8 times from a sagittal view, following a semi-controlled conditions (a green background).
 In this study we use a conventional optical camera Nikon D3500, that output sequences at 60 fps with a spatial resolution of 1080p.
-The camera was localized to cover the whole participant silhouette.
-Every sequence was spatially resized to 64$\times$64 pixels, and temporally cropped to 64 frames.
-Besides, the videos were normalized and a subsequent subsampling was carried out to ensure a complete gait cycle.
+Each sequence were processed to extract the full gait cycle in 64 frames, spatially resized to 64$\times$64 pixels, and converted to grayscale.
+Besides, the videos were normalized and cover the whole participant silhouette.
 To follow one learning class, the proposed approach was trained only with control subjects.
-In such case, the set of control patients was split in common train, validation and test partitions of 11, 3 and 9 randomly patients selected, respectively.
+In such case, the set of control patients was split in common train, validation and test partitions of 11, 3 and 9 randomly patients, respectively.
 For parkinson participants, we take for validation and test partitions of 3 and 11 patients randomly selected to complement validation and test control sets.
-Hence, we balanced data for standard and statistical validation purposes.
+Hence, we balanced validation and test data for standard and statistical validation purposes.